-The loans to subsidiaries are charged at interest rates ranging from interest free to a range of 5-7%.
-The intercompany loans are repayable at the earliest in October 2029 as the parent Company needs to give a three year formal request for repayment after the Bank Center Credit loan has been repaid which is due for payment in October 2026
+The loans to subsidiaries are charged at a interest rates ranging from interest free to a range of 5-7%.
+The intercompany loans are repayable at the earliest in October 2029 as the parent Company needs to give a three year formal request for repayment after the Bank Center Credit loan has been repaid which is due for payment in October 2026.

-The Company has applied IFRS 9 in the current period and estimates that there is a reversal of the ECL calculated of US\$11,361,000 (2021: charge US\$1,904,000) on the receivables from the subsidiaries.
-The total ECL as at 31 December 2022 is US\$22.2m (2021: US\$33.6m).
+The Company has applied IFRS 9 in the current period and estimates that there is a charge to the ECL calculated of US\$1,337,000 (2022: reversal US\$11,361,000) on the receivables from the subsidiaries.
+The total ECL as at 31 December 2023 is US\$23.6m (2022: US\$22.2m).

 The intercompany loans at present are considered to be in stage 2, and have been assessed as indicated in the IFRS 9 ECL model.
 As the loans are considered to be in stage 2 a lifetime ECL is determined using all relevant, reasonable and supportable historical, current and forward-looking information that provides evidence about the risk that the subsidiaries will default on the loan and the amount of losses that would arise as a result of that default.
-The Company applied a spread of sensitivities ranging from full recovery estimated at 10%, to a recovery of 80% of the loans at a 75% probability, based on a weighted average of the probabilities the Company estimated a total ECL to be provided of US\$22.2m.
-If the probability of recoverability worsened by 10% the ECL would increase by US\$5.6m.
+The Company applied a spread of sensitivities ranging from full recovery estimated at 15%, to a recovery of 80% of the loans at a 80% probability, based on a weighted average of the probabilities the Company estimated a total ECL to be provided of US\$23.6m.
+If the probability of recoverability worsened by 10% the ECL would increase by US\$3.0m.